 How Long Does Blood Work for a Dog Take?

-The initial drawing of your dog’s blood takes a few seconds, while the testing itself can take anywhere from a few minutes to a few days if there are any abnormal results.
+The initial drawing of your dog’s blood takes a few seconds, while the testing itself can take anywhere from a few minutes to a few days depending on where the blood sample will be run..
 Most veterinary clinics have in-house testing equipment that enables your veterinarian to discuss the results immediately.
-Simple CBC chemistry and urinalysis can both be handled within about 10 minutes.
+Simple CBC chemistry and urinalysis can both be handled within about 30 minutes.

 This in-house blood testing also enables you to be more involved in the care of your dog.

-However, more in-depth blood panels aren’t handled in-house.
-Tests that include thyroid panels, for example, are sent to outside labs for further testing.
+However, more in-depth blood panels aren’t usually handled in-house.
+Tests that include hormone assessment, such as thyroid panels, might be sent to outside labs for further testing.
 In these cases, it depends on the type of test to figure out the length of time that it takes.
-Some tests only take 24 hours, while others can take up to 3 days.
+Some tests only take 24 hours, while others can take up to 3 to 5 days.